 - Live-streamed programming

+We can only expect this type of volunteering to stick around as the world becomes increasingly digital.
 Check out these creative virtual events we’ve seen organizations host, then start brainstorming unique online opportunities for your own organization!

 4. Recognize and celebrate your volunteers to drive retention.

 Pro tip: Using dedicated volunteer management software makes it easy to track individuals’ engagement history with your organization.
-When they hit a certain number of volunteer hours, send personal thank you messages to show that you value every volunteer’s support.
+When they hit a certain number of volunteer hours, send personal thank you messages to show that you value every individual's support.